SQream/sqream_docs/index.rst

 .. rubric:: Looking for older versions?

+This version of the documentation is for SQream DB |latest_version|.

 If you're looking for an older version of the documentation, versions 1.10 through 2019.2.1 are available at http://previous.sqream.com .